The Screaming Staircase: Sequels

-A sequel to the book, titled The Whispering Skull, was released in September 2014.
-A second sequel, titled The Hollow Boy, was released in September 2015.
-The fourth book in the series, The Creeping Shadow, was released in September 2016.
-The final book, The Empty Grave, was released in September 2017.
-A related book, The Dagger in the Desk, was released in February 2015.
+A sequel to the book, titled The Whispering Skull, was published in September 2014.
+A second sequel, titled The Hollow Boy, was published in September 2015.
+The fourth book in the series, The Creeping Shadow, was published in September 2016.
+The final book, The Empty Grave, was published in September 2017.
+A related book, The Dagger in the Desk, was published in February 2015.

 Adaptations

 The film rights were acquired in December 2012 by Illumination Entertainment and Universal Pictures, making this the first live-action project for the former.
 The film, titled Lockwood & Co.: The Screaming Staircase, was to be produced by Illumination Entertainment CEO Chris Meledandri.
 However, in September 2017 it was announced that Big Talk Productions had optioned the rights to Lockwood & Co., with plans to adapt it into a television series.
 In December 2020, the show was announced to be going to Netflix, adapted by Joe Cornish.
 Filming began on the Lockwood & Co. television series in the week following 5 July 2021, and it premiered on 27 January 2023.